 28 For which of you, intending to build a tower, sitteth not down first, and counteth the cost, whether he have sufficient to finish it?
 29 Lest haply, after he hath laid the foundation, and is not able to finish it, all that behold it begin to mock him, 30 Saying, This man began to build, and was not able to finish.

-- Jesus wants us to calculate the cost of being His disciple before we embark on this journey.
+- Jesus wants us to count the cost of being His disciple before we embark on this journey.

 - Just as this man didn’t count the cost when he began to build his tower and he fell short and wasn’t able to finish it, so too with the Christian who embarks on this journey with Christ.